PhenixCollaboration/web/_analysis/reana.md

 although individual steps can be as simple as a shell command writing a comment to a log file, in which case containers would be redundant.

+##### REANA Cluster
-Execution of workflows in REANA requires a properly configured **REANA cluster**.
+Execution of workflows in REANA takes place on machines configured as a **REANA cluster**.
 One such cluster is available to CERN users, and there are instances at other institutions.
-There is also a test instance currently being evaluated at BNL and it is available on the internal BNL network only. *Access to REANA clusters is controlled by their administrators granting access tokens to qualified users*.
+There is also a REANA cluster being evaluated at BNL.
+It is available on the internal BNL network only.

-The user interacts with a REANA cluster via its network interface (HTTPS), either via the Web GUI for a quick overview of workflows in various stages of execution, or the CLI client which affords the user full access to all REANA functions.
-The client also makes it possible to use an automated agent for interaction with the system by scripting various actions.
+> The cluster is separate from the rest of the computing facility in the sense
+> that it does not share any file systems with the rest of the machines at BNL.
+> Interaction with the REANA cluster is only possible using its network
+> interface (HTTPS).
+A Web GUI if available for quick monitoring of the user's
+> workflows in various stages of execution.
+>
+> Full access to all REANA functions is possible with the CLI client.
+Importantly,
+> the client is used to stage in the input data, configuration and other necessary
+> data products if necessary.
+The client is also used to stage out the outputs
+> of the completed workflows i.e. bring these data to a desired location.
+As
+> stated above, REANA machines do not have direct access to shared file systems
+> like interactive or batch worker nodes at BNL.
+The client is reponsible for
+> bringing data to and from the REANA machines.

 ##### The Token
+*Access to the REANA cluster at BNL is controlled by the administrators.
+If approved, the user will be able to obtain an access token which will then be used by the client software (as a properly set environment variable) to authenticate to the cluster*.

-To be able to access a REANA cluster the user must first establish an account by choosing the "sign up" option in the Web interface.
-Each user must be approved by the system administrator, and in case of BNL having a valid SDCC account is a prerequisite for such approval.
-Once an account is created, it becomes possible to log in and the user can obtain their REANA *access token* in the profile section in the upper right corner of the REANA web page.
+To initiate this process the user must first apply for an account by choosing the "sign up" option in the Web interface.
+In case of BNL having a valid SDCC account is a prerequisite for approval.
+Once an account is created, it becomes possible to log in and then the user can obtain their REANA *access token* in the profile section in the upper right corner of the REANA web page.

-by the administrators (this may be specific to each institution hosting its REANA facility and typically involves visiting the requisite Web page).

 ##### REANA Client
-To user the REANA system, client software must be installed on the user's machine.
+Client software must be installed on the user's machine.
 It is Python-based and at the time of writing Python 3.6 and higher is recommended.
 This is often done via the Python "virtual environment" mechanism.
 If the "virtualenv" tools is available the following example will work: